mio256/TsharpHighlighter/README.md

 > T# is a Stack-based programming language designed for building software.
 It's similar to Porth and Forth.

 T# is a programming language made by <a href="https://github.com/ibukiyoshidaa">Ibuki Yoshida</a>, a Japanese student.
-This extension is a highlighter supporting to T#.
+This extension is a highlighter supporting T#.

 # Documents